-In the $ICCP$ scheme, the SP publishes the quantity-based price menu, which consists of several step functions of resource quantity.
+In the $ICCP$ scheme, the service provider publishes a quantity-based price menu, which consists of several step functions of resource quantities.
 Users are allowed to freely choose their quantities.
 The aim of this price menu is to make the users \emph{self-differentiated}, so that to mimic the same result (the same prices and resource allocations) of the $CP$ scheme under complete information.
 Based on Theorem \ref{thm:opt}, there are only $K$ (without confusion, we remove the superscript ``cp'' to simplify the notation) effective groups of users receiving non-zero resource allocations, thus there are $K$ steps of unit prices, $p^*_{1}>p^*_{2}>\cdots >p^*_{K}$ in the price menu.
-These prices are exactly the same optimal prices that the SP would charge for $K$ effective groups as in Theorem \ref{thm:opt}.
+These prices are exactly the same optimal prices that the service provider would charge for $K$ effective groups as in Theorem \ref{thm:opt}.
 Note that for the $K+1,\dots,I$ groups, all the prices in the menu are too high for them, then they will still demand zero resource.
 The quantity is divided into $K$ intervals by $K-1$ thresholds, $s_{th}^{1}>s_{th}^{2}>\cdots>s_{th}^{K-1}$.
 The $ICCP$ scheme can specified as follows:

 A four-group example is shown in Fig.~\ref{fig:IC_pricing}.